Arman-Mojaver/futures-backtesting/README.md

 The repository organizes produced artifacts into two main folders for clarity and reproducibility:

-* price_data/: the storage location for all .dbn dataset files.
+* price_data/: the storage location for all `.dbn` dataset files.

-* results/: stores backtest outputs (PDF and .json)
+* results/: stores backtest outputs (PDF and `.json`)

 ## Environments

 This project supports three runtime environments: `production`, `development` and `testing`.
 The active environment is selected by setting the `ENVIRONMENT` variable inside a `.env` file at the repository root.
 Docker Compose reads that `.env` file automatically and the variable is passed into containers so application code and entrypoints can branch behavior accordingly.
+The default environment is `development`.